 Initial Family and Friends (Viability) Assessment

-It is sometimes the case that children can’t remain living with their parents.
+It is sometimes the case that children cannot remain living with their parents.
 When this occurs, a suitable alternative is required and this is often in the form of adoptive or foster parents.
 However, research has shown that children placed in kinship care (cared for by other family members) generally do as well, if not better, than children placed in foster care with an unrelated family.

 An initial family and friends assessment, also known as a viability assessment, is a tool used by local authorities to assess whether family members should be further considered as kinship cares without having to undertake a more thorough assessment.
 Once completed, the assessor will be in a position to conclude whether the family member is or isn’t suitable to be considered further as a kinship carer.
 This might be just one or several family members.